magento/architecture/design-documents/web-api-controllers.md

 When it comes to REST/SOAP we don't have a dedicated presentation layer processors where to invoke the validator.
-To solve this we must introduce the ability to insert __middleware__ to be used before arguments are passed to defined via webapi.xml service contracts.
-These middleware classes will have to have the same signature as the service contracts that are responsible for endpoints in order to process arguments and will return arrays with modified arguments in order to be able to change data before it reaches the service contracts (this is due to service contracts' arguments being immutable).
+To solve this we must introduce the ability to insert __middleware__ to be used before arguments are passed to defined via webapi.xml service contracts and after they are executed. _Before_ middleware classes will have to have the same signature as the service contracts that are responsible for endpoints in order to process arguments and will return arrays with modified arguments in order to be able to change data before it reaches the service contracts (this is due to service contracts' arguments being immutable). _After_ middleware classes will have to accept service contracts' return values and return same type of values.

 Developers will be able to specify these middleware classes to be used for endpoints via webapi.xml.

 Example on how we would introduce the shipping address validation to the endpoint using _OrderManagerInterface::updateShippingAddress()_ service contract: